b-hayes/b-hayes/public/articles/2026-07-09-wayland-wont-let-you-fix-it.md

 You've probably spotted the running theme: half these stories end with "so I'd just log into X11."
 I keep saying it because it kept being the clean answer.

 Except I went to actually do it, and I can't.
 There's no X11 session on this machine to log into — GNOME dropped the Xorg session upstream, and Ubuntu followed.
 The escape hatch I keep reaching for has been quietly welded shut.

+And before you say it — yes, technically I could claw X11 back by ditching GNOME for another desktop that still ships an X11 session.
+Except GNOME already killed its, KDE kills its within months, and the desktops that'll hang onto X11 longest are the ones least likely to drive brand-new hybrid-GPU hardware properly.
+The whole escape route is being demolished industry-wide, not just on my desktop.
+So it isn't one welded door.
+It's the entire corridor being bricked up while I'm still standing in it.

-So it isn't just that Wayland took the knobs away.
-It took the *door* too.
+Wayland took the knobs away, and now it's taking the way out too.

 ## The part that actually stings: it didn't have to be this way